-Franklin Township will create a green infrastructure subcommittee of the environmental commission that meets monthly to discuss opportunities for projects and coordinates the implementation of projects.
-The goal is to install five to ten projects per year and possibly increase this number as funding becomes available.
+Franklin Township will have a standing agenda item at the monthly environmental commission meeting to discuss opportunities for projects and coordinate the implementation of projects.
+The goal is to install two to five projects per year and possibly increase this number as funding becomes available.
 Projects can be designed throughout the year with most being installed in the spring, summer, and fall.
 These are exciting times for Franklin Township as they hope to be on the forefront of the green infrastructure movement.